Bath Salts Detox Guide: Signs, Withdrawal Symptoms, & Treatment

-Since bath salts share chemical similarities with the stimulant cathinone and other stimulant substances, the progression of bath salts withdrawal symptoms may adhere to a more general stimulant withdrawal timeline, such as outlined by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-According to the APA, stimulant withdrawal symptoms can begin within hours to several days of quitting stimulants 6.
-The average dose being taken over a given period will further determine the length of onset and intensity of stimulant withdrawal symptoms.
+Since bath salts share chemical similarities with other cathinones and stimulants, the progression of bath salts withdrawal symptoms may adhere to a more general stimulant withdrawal timeline, such as outlined by the DSM-5.
+According to the DSM-5, stimulant withdrawal symptoms can begin within hours to several days of quitting stimulants.4 The average dose being taken over a given period will further determine the length of onset and intensity of stimulant withdrawal symptoms.

-The detox process is conducted primarily to help stabilize you and prepare you for follow-up addiction treatment.Bath salts detox is “a set of interventions aimed at managing acute intoxication and withdrawal 3.”
-It seeks to minimize the immediate harmful effects of the drug and the effects of withdrawal.
+The detox process helps you get medically stabilized and prepare you for further addiction treatment if that’s a part of your plan created with your treatment team.3 Detoxification is “a set of interventions aimed at managing acute intoxication and withdrawal.”3 It seeks to minimize the immediate harmful effects of the drug and the effects of withdrawal.

-When you enter a detox program, the first priority is addressing any urgent medical issues.
-After medical stabilization, a detox treatment plan is developed.
-To help you know what to expect, this plan includes information about how bath salts abuse and withdrawal affects you.
+When you enter a detox program, the priority is addressing any urgent medical issues.
+After medical stabilization, a treatment plan is developed with information about other treatment options and interventions that may help you through the recovery process.

-Bath salts detox involves the following 3 steps 3:
+Bath salts detox, or any substance detox, typically involves the following 3 steps:3

-- Evaluation: The evaluation phase begins with a comprehensive assessment of your social, psychological, and medical situation.
+- Evaluation: This phase begins with a comprehensive assessment of your social, psychological, and medical situation.
 Testing for the presence of toxic substances will be done at this point, as will screening for other medical and mental conditions.

-- Stabilization: Stabilization is the actual process of managing symptoms through counseling and medications—a process individualized to meet your specific needs.
+- Stabilization: This is the actual process of managing symptoms through counseling and medications—a process individualized to meet your specific needs.

-What Are My Detox Options for Balt Salt Addiction?
+What Are Detox Options for Balt Salt Addiction?

-Bath salts detoxification occurs in a variety of settings, depending on your acute medical status and what works best for your situation.
-While no medications exist specifically for the management of bath salts detox, drugs can help control any agitation and psychotic symptoms that may result from use 4.
-Some options for going through the detoxification process include:
+Bath salts detoxification can occur in a variety of settings depending on your specific needs like medical, social, and psychological.
+While no medications exist specifically for the management of bath salts detox, certain approved drugs may help with treating mental health concerns.1 Some options for going through the detoxification process include:

 - Physician’s office: The lowest level of intervention is through a doctor’s office.
 You will attend scheduled meetings in which your physician monitors your condition and provides you with any medications to ease unpleasant symptoms.

-- Outpatient services: Licensed and credentialed staff members provide detox services through the day, allowing the patient to return home at night.
+- Outpatient services: Licensed and credentialed staff members provide outpatient detox services throughout the day, allowing the person to return home at night.

-- Hospital care: Hospitals are often a beneficial detox setting for severe situations, especially if the patient has other medical or psychiatric issues requiring treatment.
-Additionally, some people go through detox in a hospital setting after being admitted to the emergency room due to acute complications resulting from bath salts use.
+- Hospital care: Hospitals may be a beneficial detox setting for severe situations, especially if the person has other medical or psychiatric issues requiring treatment.
+Additionally, some people go through detox in a hospital setting after being admitted to the emergency room due to an overdose.

 Keep in mind that no matter your situation, help is available.
-There’s no reason to endure bath salts withdrawal alone.
 Medical and psychiatric professionals can provide you with the necessary support to help you achieve sobriety.

 Where Can I Find Addiction Treatment?

-There are many different types of substance abuse treatment, each with its own treatment philosophy, benefits, amenities, and treatment modalities.
+There are many addiction treatment facilities across the country, each with its own treatment philosophy, benefits, amenities, and treatment modalities.
 The right recovery program for you will depend on several factors, such as:

 Post-detox addiction treatment programs exist to accommodate a wide range of needs.
-They all share the goal of teaching you to cope with your addiction and developing relapse prevention skills.
-Some options include:
+They all share the goal of teaching you to cope with your addiction and develop relapse-prevention skills.
+Some common interventions include:

-It’s important to note that each treatment program has its own strengths and weaknesses, and therefore, it’s important to work closely with your detox treatment team when exploring addiction treatment options.
+Each treatment program is different, and therefore, it’s important to work closely with your detox treatment team when exploring treatment options.
 What works for one person may not be right for you or your loved one, so be sure to make a list of what you think is most important in a substance abuse treatment program.